raywoo32/HPA/README.md

 &nbsp;

 ## Who needs it ...
 R scripts, projects and packages serve different purposes.
 If you are working with R, all your code should be in **scripts**, all the time.
 If you are working on a particular project, all of your assets should be coveniently grouped together, in an **RStudio project**.
-If you believe in reproducible research - and I really hope you do - your project should be under **version control**.
+If you believe in reproducible research - and I really hope you do - your project should be under **version control** and **continuously tested**.
 And if your project is about developing a tool or workflow for your labmates / peers / colleagues, it is most conveniently deployed as an **R package** and shared via **GitHub**.
 But since developing your _package_ is also a _project_, and coding the project requires _scripts_, different objectives must all be satisfied at the same time, and that takes a bit of care and forethought. ```rpt``` will get you started with a standard setup of:

 * an R Studio project on your local machine,
 * which is version controlled,
 * and shared on GitHub,
 * and contains the directory structures and files for a CRAN/Bioconductor compatible R package,
+* and contains automated testing code,
 * and can be installed by others from GitHub using standard tools,
-* and contains this ```README``` file that explains how it is done.
+* and includes this ```README``` file that explains how all of this is used.

 &nbsp;